onestardao/WFGY/TensionUniverse/BlackHole/Q007_twin_prime_conjecture.md

 All content in this block is at the effective layer.
 We only describe:

 * state space,
+* fixed interval family and scales,
+* frozen reference libraries,
 * observables and fields,
-* invariants and tension scores,
+* dimensionless mismatch quantities and tension scores,
 * singular sets and domain restrictions.

 We do not describe any hidden rules for constructing TU internal fields from raw data.